 This project provides resources for active, systematic identification and evaluation of emerging product-related hazards.
 Also included in this project is the Predictive Modeling proof-of-concept, which involves testing to determine the utility of automated pre-screening of incident reports.
 The project also encompasses efforts, including stakeholder outreach, coordination with federal partners, and CPSC leadership on safety issues related to IoT issues within CPSC's jurisdiction, as well as related wearable products, and 3-D printing.
+In FY 2019, staff will provide the Commission with a status update on its current progress on IoT-related work.
 In addition, the project includes work on evaluating e-commerce platforms to assess ways to effectively monitor the marketplace for emerging hazards and to consider the implications of evolving supply chains.